 There is an increase in the adoption of Event Sourcing.
 There are people trying to develop frameworks around the Event Sourcing concepts, like Event Store and Datomic.
 Event Sourcing and CQRS (a similar pattern) have been part of the Domain-Driven Design approach for quite some time.
 The fast adoption of Kafka has also made Event Sourcing more popular for complex applications.

-In a future post I’ll describe in more detail how we have implemented Event Sourcing at Dropsource and the benefits we have experienced.
+Check out this post where I’ve described in more detail how we implemented Event Sourcing at Dropsource and the benefits we have experienced.